derek-b/derek-b.github.io/_posts/2019-01-30-elastic-search-syncing.md

 title:  "Keeping Elasticsearch in Sync with a Database"
 ---
 Elasticsearch is a great way to store and search document based data.
 However it isn't always going to satisfy all of your storage needs.
-So, you will to find ways to keep Elasticsearch up to date with the latest data from your database.
+So, you will want to find ways to keep Elasticsearch up to date with the latest data from your database.

 ## No fast writes